patiboh/fuzzy-playground/README.md

 Consult [sapper.svelte.dev](https://sapper.svelte.dev) for help getting started.

 ## Libraries & Resources:

+**Animation success / error**
+Inspired by the [Svelte tutorial](https://svelte.dev/tutorial/basics) confetti - I loved this from the first time I saw it, I just couldn't help it 😍 - and this [tweet by @cassidoo](https://twitter.com/cassidoo/status/1280239175078273024?s=20)

 - [Sapper](https://github.com/sveltejs/sapper) (mainly because I wanted to do TDD using Cucumber - this has proven more challenging than I expected)
 - [Svelte](https://svelte.dev/)